 Sensitivity is the parameter that helps us distinguish actual moving targets (people, vehicles) from the slightly moving background, such as leaves of the trees waving in the wind.
 In order to avoid false alarms, we might want the camera be able to ignore small motion.
 The higher is the sensitivity level of the camera the smaller shift of the object is needed to trigger the alarm.
-For example, if the object within motion detection region has moved for about 1-3 pixels during two video frames, then such small motion will be discarded by camera if the sensitivity is low, and will still trigger an alarm if the sensitivity is high.
-In other words, you can think of sensitivity level as a reversed speed limit - the smaller is the sensitivity, the faster are the objects allowed to move without being detected.
+For example, if the object within motion detection region has moved for about 1-3 pixels during two video frames, then such small motion will be discarded by camera if the sensitivity level as a reversed speed limit - the smaller is the sensitivity, the faster are the objects allowed to move without being detected.